-Functional contexts referred to the descriptions where the participants focused on the functional aspects of the spaceship to describe and justify their designs.
-Some example included the speed of the spaceship, how well it could fly, how well it could perform in a battle, how many people it could house, and so on.
-This led to the participants making iterative geometric decisions for modifying their spaceships to achieve their desired function.
+the spaceship to describe and justify their designs.
+The functional contexts could be further divided into two broad categories: (a) capability and (b) usability-focused contexts.
+Under capability contexts, participants focused on the flight capabilities of their spaceships, while under usability contexts, their focus was on how their spaceship would be used (e.g., in battle).
 In the following sections, we highlight common functional contexts used by the participants in the form of their answers and interactions, and also through their geometric decisions such as the common shapes and sizes associated with specific functions.
-We note that some contexts naturally fell under multiple categories.
+We note that some contexts naturally fell under multiple categories, however, we included it under the category that most affected the design.